 What is a Nursing Agency Commission?

 This is the hourly rate that the nursing recruitment agency takes for placing a nurse in a position.
-The agency sets the rate they will pay their nurses at and charges an additional commission to hospitals for their revenue.
+The agency sets the rate they will pay their nurses and charges an additional commission to hospitals for their revenue.
 Contracts between hospitals and agencies vary, which causes some bias over which agencies hospitals select as their preferred providers and which hospitals agencies prefer to send their nurses to.
-Different contracts between agencies and hospitals can also work against nurse if, for example it is contracted that the hospitals can send the nurse home after just 4 hours on shift.
+Different contracts between agencies and hospitals can also work against nurses if, for example, it is contracted that the hospitals can send the nurse home after just 4 hours on shift.
 This results in financial disadvantage for the nurse, particularly if they have travelled a fair distance to get to the hospital to work the shift.

 Now that we’ve covered how nursing agencies charge hospitals, what are the average agency rates for nurses?

-Average Agency Rates for Nurses
+Average Agency Pay Rates for Nurses

 A casual shift in a hospital will earn you an extra 18% (for a public hospital) or 25% (in a private hospital), whereas an agency nurse can earn an extra 45% on top of the base rate.
-In these three arrangements, this increased rate of pay is to compensate for loss of sick leave, annual leave and the lack of income security.
+In these three arrangements, this increased rate of pay is to compensate for the loss of sick leave, annual leave and the lack of income security.

 This extra money is well-deserved.
 Agency nurses often take on shifts or have their shifts cancelled at the last minute.
 They are relied upon to hit the ground running and have the ability to quickly build relationships with new colleagues and work in varying environments with people they don’t know.